enketo/enketo-legacy/README.md

 Prerequisites
 -----------
 - LAMP stack (enabled: mode_rewrite, php5-xsl, curl)
-- Code Igniter (latest)
-- XPathJS_javarosa (build/xpathjs_javarosa.js is only file that is required)
+- XPathJS_javarosa (build/xpathjs_javarosa.min.js is the only file that is required)
-- (JQuery & JQuery UI)?

 Installation
 -----------
-1. Install Code Igniter e.g. with the following structure: enketo____ Code_Igniter
+1. Clone the repository.
+It has the following structure: enketo____ Code_Igniter
 		|			|______ application
 		|			|______ system
 		|
 		|_____ public (this is the webroot that contains index.php)
-2. Edit two paths in index.php, test if installation works, application/logs and application/cache should be writeable
+2. Make application/logs and application/cache writeable
-3. Replace application directory
-4. Copy enketo files in /public (except index.php)
-5. Add XPathJS_javarosa to the /public/libraries folder
+3. Add XPathJS_javarosa.min.js to the /public/libraries folder
-5. Create wildcard subdomain that points to /public
+4. Create wildcard subdomain that points to /public
-6. Import database structure into MYSQL database (most queries are done with the Active Record Class so any supported db should do with minimal fixes)
+5. Import database structure into MYSQL database (most queries are done with the Active Record Class so any supported db should do with minimal fixes)
-7. Set up config/database.php with appropriate db user name and password
+6. Set up config/database.php with correct db user name and password
-8. Set environment in index.php to 'production'
+7. Set environment in index.php to 'production'

 //Frequently Asked Questions
 ---------------------------